jc98924/spotify_audio_features/README.md

 | loudness         |   0.037    |
 | tempo            |   0.027    |

 What really surprised me about the results was that rap & hip/hop had such a strong effect on my model.
 Apparently, I had missed the memo when rap/hip-hop overtook pop as the most popular genre in 2017.
 I was also surprised that pop did not show up as an important feature but I believe that is due to how the elements of pop are being incorporated in the other genres.
 The graph below shows the artists with the most hits in my dataset.
-As you can see, rap/hip-hop/r&b artists have dominated with the only except being Ariana Grande.
+As you can see, rap/hip-hop/r&b artists have dominated with the only exception being Ariana Grande.

 ![success_songs](https://github.com/jc98924/spotify_audio_features/blob/master/img/success_songs.png)

 The feature importances for the audio features were mostly in line with what I expected.
-However, I was also surprised by the inclusion of instrumentalness.
+However, I was also surprised by the inclusion of instrumentalness, which is a measure of the presence of vocals in the track.

 ![audio_features](https://github.com/jc98924/spotify_audio_features/blob/master/img/audio_features.png)